John Loyer

 Loyer became an assistant coach for the Detroit Pistons in 2011 and again served on the staff of Lawrence Frank.
 He became reunited with Maurice Cheeks after Cheeks became head coach in 2013.

 On February 9, 2014, after the Pistons fired head coach Maurice Cheeks, Loyer was named interim head coach.

 Loyer later became a scout for the Los Angeles Clippers.

 He is the father of 2018 Mr. Basketball of Michigan winner Foster Loyer and 2022 Indiana Mr. Basketball runner-up Fletcher Loyer.
+His daughter, Jersey, is a Division I volleyball player at Butler University.